timgdavies/stroudinvestigates.github.io/_posts/2017-11-10-protecting-public-rights.md

 There are a few problems with this suggestion, and with covenants in general.

-1. The council is in **a poor position to negotiate** restrictive terms _after_ accepting a bid.
+1. The council is in **a poor position to negotiate** restrictive terms _after_ accepting a bid, and it's not clear they're leaving enough time before the decision.
 No restrictions were mentioned during the sale process, so any company could quite reasonably refuse to accept any new terms.
 Dale Vince has indicate his willingness to be a part of such discussions, but he has no incentive to concede any control, and the Council would hold very few cards by this stage.

 2. A covenant offering the Council "first right to buy the building" is **practically useless**, given the Council says it’s disposing of the building because it can’t afford to keep it.